jyotideepjee1803/mern-stack-chat-app/README.md

     cd client
     npm install

+5. Go to client/src/configs/envVariables.js :
+    ```
+    Either set APP_ENV = 'local'
+    or import the value from .env file created in the folder client
-5. Start the server and client:
+6. Start the server and client:
    In both the server directory and client:
     ```shell
       npm start

-6. Open your browser and visit http://localhost:3000 to use the Chat Application.
+7. Open your browser and visit http://localhost:3000 to use the Chat Application.

 ## Technologies Used